flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeFolderContents
-### <p>Describes the contents of the specified folder, including its documents and subfolders.</p> <p>By default, Amazon WorkDocs returns the first 100 active document and folder metadata items.
+<blockquote><p>Describes the contents of the specified folder, including its documents and subfolders.</p> <p>By default, Amazon WorkDocs returns the first 100 active document and folder metadata items.
 If there are more results, the response includes a marker that you can use to request the next set of results.
-You can also request initialized documents.</p>
+You can also request initialized documents.</p></blockquote>

 #### Input Parameters
-* `Limit` - _optional_ - Pagination limit
+* `Limit` - _optional_ - Pagination limit<br/>
-* `Marker` - _optional_ - Pagination token
+* `Marker` - _optional_ - Pagination token<br/>
 * `FolderId` - _required_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_